OWASP/owasp-masvs/CONTRIBUTING.md

 See also the following article for further explanation on "[How to Keep a Downstream git Repository Current with Upstream Repository Changes](https://medium.com/sweetmeat/how-to-keep-a-downstream-git-repository-current-with-upstream-repository-changes-10b76fad6d97 "How to Keep a Downstream git Repository Current with Upstream Repository Changes")".

+## Translating

+Our current goal is to publish one minor release every 6 months.
+Next, we will often create patch updates in order to provide intermediary updates in PDF and DocX format.
+Releases that have been tagged can then be translated into preferred languages.
+(Note we use semantic versioning: major.minor.patch)

 ## What not to do

 Although we greatly appreciate any and all contributions to the project, there are a few things that you should take into consideration: